Neutral / cushion / high arch

 Adidas Springblade Pro size and fit

 Like most trainers with excellent cushioning, the fit of the Springblade Pro is quite generous.
 Large runners and those with medium to wide measurements will find the space incredibly comfortable.
 A really effective midfoot lock through the plastic ribcage holds the midfoot very well.
 Medium is the available width of this shoe.
 Size runs true with options ranging from 7 to 14 for the men’s and 4 to 11 for the women’s.

 The 16 highly-appealing elastic polymer blades dominate the outsole.
 After more than 6 years of research and testing, Adidas engineers have designed a slanted blade that recoils upon impact and then translates the force of the impact to usable energy.
 As with most mechanical cushioning, it lasts longer than the usual midsole foam.
 The traction and underfoot durability are provided by the trusty AdiWear carbon rubber.

-A chunk of molded EVA is located in the midsole to add durability and decent cushioning.
+Just like the popular Adidas Duramo 9, the Springblade Pro uses a chunk of molded EVA which is located in the midsole to add durability and decent cushioning.
 More than just relying on the 16 blades, Adidas includes the foam for a softer feel than any of the other Springblade shoes.
 It is also one way of addressing past issues of a rather weak sole that deteriorates faster than expected.

 A breathable, synthetic mesh upper makes up the majority of this area.
 Adidas utilizes one large overlay that is connected to the 3 stripes for exceptional midfoot security.
 This is the same overlay that extends to the heel for a cradle-like support and structure.
 The new one-piece sockliner enhances comfort and fit while a moisture-wicking interior makes every run sweat-free.